yeslogic/prince-docs/docs/js-support.md

 import JsSupport from '../src/pages/js-support'

-Prince supports most of ECMAScript 5th edition, but not strict mode.
+Prince supports most of ECMAScript 5th edition, including strict mode, and ECMAScript 6th edition classes.
 Later editions of ECMAScript are not supported.

 The following table shows supported JavaScript objects, methods and